AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

 When sharing a specific project role with users and groups in your organization, consider the following:

 * Project roles (**[!UICONTROL Edit original]**, **[!UICONTROL Edit copy]**, and **[!UICONTROL Read only]**) are tied to the user and specific project ID.
-Project roles are independent of user permissions managed in the [Adobe Experience Cloud Admin Console](https://experienceleague.adobe.com/en/docs/core-services/interface/administration/admin-getting-started).
+Project roles are independent of user permissions managed in the [Adobe CX Enterprise Admin Console](https://experienceleague.adobe.com/en/docs/core-services/interface/administration/admin-getting-started).

-* In Customer Journey Analytics, groups are defined by product profiles in the [Adobe Experience Cloud Admin Console](https://experienceleague.adobe.com/en/docs/core-services/interface/administration/admin-getting-started).
+* In Customer Journey Analytics, groups are defined by product profiles in the [Adobe CX Enterprise Admin Console](https://experienceleague.adobe.com/en/docs/core-services/interface/administration/admin-getting-started).
 Admins can share to any group, including *All*.
 Non-admins can share to any group they are a member of, except for *All*.

 * A user who is placed in multiple roles always get the highest experience.
 This scenario might occur if a user is added both as an individual and as part of a group.
 For example, if a user is given the **[!UICONTROL Edit original]** role as an individual and the **[!UICONTROL Read only]** role as a member of a group, the user receives a **[!UICONTROL Edit original]** project experience.